For Better, for Worse… 6 Types of Marriage

 The Damaged Marriage

-This type of marriage suffers from a significant blow to a vital aspect of the relationship like one partner’s trust in or respect for the other.
+This type of marriage suffers from a significant blow to a vital aspect of the relationship, such as one partner’s trust in or respect for the other.

-Trust may need to be re-established.
-Respect may need to be earned.
-Desire may need to be rekindled.
+Trust may need to be re-established, respect may need to be earned, and desire may need to be rekindled.

 Like a damaged car, the marriage can certainly be fixed, but only if both parties are willing to do the work and commit to the costly process of relational restoration.

-The “damage” in this instance is usually temporal and the relationship more than capable of dealing with it.
+The “damage” in this instance is usually temporal, and the relationship is more than capable of dealing with it.

 The Destructive Marriage